cepugh/cepugh.github.io/essays/SmartQuestions.md

 GOOD:

+This person is very clear in their subject line and included the language and specific problem they were facing.
+The body of the question is very precise and has the posted code for user's to inspect.
+The problem appears to be something they have already atttempted and failed at finding a solution.
+It seems to be a good question since it has been viewed many times and has complete and helpful awnsers.
+<a href="http://stackoverflow.com/questions/41711621/reactjs-material-ui-how-to-use-material-ui-s-flatbutton-and-dialog-in-each-ta" style="color: rgb(0,128,255)">Question</a>

 BAD:

+This question would fall into the "dumb" category.
+This person pasted a bunch of code without much context as to why it was broken or what errors they were getting.
+It was voted down 14 times and the comments are mostly "Ask better questions!"
+One person even linked to a specific stack overflow post on how to ask questions! <a href="http://stackoverflow.com/help/how-to-ask" style="color: rgb(0,128,255)">http://stackoverflow.com/help/how-to-ask</a>

 I have been told many times, from both bosses and professors, that communication, even in the technical world, is vitally important!
 With this in mind, Eric Raymond’s article addresses a particular aspect of the hacker culture that I think is important for people to understand.
 Eric Raymond quoted “What we are, unapologetically, is hostile to people who seem to be unwilling to think or to do their own homework before asking questions.”
 His point is, value in time, conciseness, productivity, and thirst for challenging problems that advance everybody is often mistaken for cruelty or insensitivity.
 I ran into this problem a few times working with developers before I entered the computer science field.
 I was convinced these people hated me!
 Once I started to understand the culture, I realized it wasn’t personal.
 I also find myself much more understanding of people with those attitudes.
 There is a deep value and passion for learning and sharing knowledge.
 It’s a quick moving field and those that care enough will put the time to self educate themselves and bring forward thought provoking, challenging ideas.